o7g8/reS3m/README.md

 # reS3m ("restream")

-The utility allows to consolidate chunked data stored in S3 into a continious data stream for further processing.
+The command-line utility allows to consolidate chunked data stored in S3 into a continious data stream for further processing.

 The utility reads names of S3 objects from `stdin`, reads the objects data from S3 and sends it into `stdout`.
 The utility prints diagnostic messages into `stderr`.